When you hear two people speaking rapid, fluent Spanish, it’s almost as if they’re doing some kind of complex, secret handshake.

 The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
 You have a truly personalized experience.

-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU App from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the App from iTunes or the Google Play store and bring FluentU’s innovative language-learning experience to your iOS and Android device.
 Become a master of Spanish conversations faster than you ever thought possible!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.